Grand Circle Island - Roberts Hawaii

 - Kahala Estates – A large concentration of some of the most expensive real estate and beachfront properties in Hawaii.
 Many celebrities and business moguls vacation homes in this area.

 - Hanauma Bay Lookout** – Once a recreational area of the Hawaiian nobility, today this sheltered bay is one of the most popular tourist destinations on the Island.
-Closed on Tuesdays, this tour does not include swimming.
+Closed on Monday and Tuesday, this tour does not include swimming.

 - Halona “Blow Hole” Lookout** – This volcanic lava tube propels water into the sky like a whale’s blowhole